team-cafet/clug/packages/backend/README.md

 - ``npm run clug -- create-user [ARGS]`` Create a new user in the database

 ## Docker thing
-docker-compose down --rmi local -V //Delete all containers docker-compose up -d //Run docker containers
+docker-compose down --rmi local -v //Delete all containers docker-compose up -d //Run docker containers

 ## libs used